Our Review Process

 Various gene mutations have been linked to type 2 diabetes.
 Since gene mutations can interact with each other and the surrounding environment, type 2 diabetes is said to be caused by environmental and genetic factors.
 Even though some scientists have linked gene mutations with higher diabetes risk, it doesn’t imply every person carrying a mutation will get diabetes.

 But people diagnosed with diabetes have had one or more of such mutations.
 You cannot separate environmental risk from genetic risk.
 The environmental risk is generally influenced by the family members.
+Also know how to reverse diabetes.

 Is type 2 diabetes genetic?
 A study conducted on twins went on to show that genetics and type 2 diabetes are related to one another.
 This study was complicated by environmental influences that affected type 2 diabetes risk.
 All the studies conducted to date have hinted that numerous mutations affect the risk of type 2 diabetes.
 Even though the contribution of such genes is small, every additional gene mutation you have will boost your chances of easily developing type 2 diabetes.